This website is released under |

 Elements of the Set

 DocumentationAll the scripts come with a short embedded help message and a manual page (“man”).
-Running $ bash_avpres Bash AVpres 2021-08-13 provides the following commands: make_bagit undo_bagit missing_files make_ffv1 make_framemd5 update_bagit name_hash make_h264 update_manifest make_manifest bash_avpres make_prores verify_bagit ffengine_presets verify_ffv1 ffmpeg_head modify_bagit verify_framemd5 nano_config verify_manifest $ InstallationThe scripts can be run from everywhere, without any specific installation.
+Running $ bash_avpres Bash AVpres 2024-08-10 provides the following commands: make_bagit undo_bagit metadata_csv make_ffv1 missing_files make_framemd5 update_bagit make_h264 update_manifest name_hash make_manifest make_prores verify_bagit bash_avpres verify_ffv1 ffengine_presets modify_bagit verify_framemd5 ffmpeg_head verify_manifest nano_config $ InstallationThe scripts can be run from everywhere, without any specific installation.
 Of course, they have to be executable; if they aren’t, run for example In addition, two possibilities are provided for a regular installation at the root: via a Homebrew formula and via a Makefile.
 And we advise to use either one of these.
 HomebrewThe installation via Homebrew works fine not only on Linux and Mac, but also on Windows running Terminal or Subsystem for Linux.
 Run the following two commands in the Terminal:

 MakefileAs usual, directions are recalled in the

-The scripts have been programmed to run also on the old Bash version 3.2 (released on 2006-10-11), which sadly still comes with the Apple computers.
-However, we strongly advise to install the current Bash version 5.1 (released on 2020-12-07) also on computers running under macOS.
+Almost all the scripts have been programmed to run also on the old Bash version 3.2 (released on 2006-10-11), which sadly still comes with the Apple computers, but some run better on Bash version 4.3 (released on 2014-02-26).
+However, we strongly advise to install the current Bash version 5.2 (released on 2022-09-26) also on computers running under macOS.
+Note that we didn’t check any compatibility with versions older than 2.04 (released on 2000-03-21).
 Source CodeThe source code of the Bash AVpres package is available on our website as a “.tar.gz” file, a TAR archive which was compressed with AcknowledgmentsReto Kromer wishes to acknowledge the inspiration given and the help provided by: